opro/opro_iphone_demo/readme.md

 ## Recap

 So what did we learn?
-We need to exchange a username and password for an access token with `AFOauth2Client` then we can set our authorization header in a shared subclass of `AFHTTPClient`, and finally we can use that authorization header to make authenticated requests to an OAuth powered Ruby on Rails server (using the [oPRO library](http://github.com/opro/opro)).
+We need to exchange a username and password for an access token with `AFNetworking` then we can set our authorization header in a shared subclass of `AFHTTPSessionManager`, and finally we can use that authorization header to make authenticated requests to an OAuth powered Ruby on Rails server (using the [oPRO library](http://github.com/opro/opro)).
 There are problems you can run into every step of the way.
 Below are some troubleshooting steps that should help.

 ## Troubleshooting